linn-guo/linn-guo.github.io/2025/zeno2/index.md

 > If you cut a stick in half every day, it will never be used up, even after ten thousand generations.

-So still infinitely many actions happening within a finite period at a decreasing speed, then the same story!
+So still infinitely many actions happen within a finite period at a decreasing speed, then, AHA, the same story!

 Cheers!